 Disposal strategy

-- Entities should obtain an independent valuation of the land (including determining the appropriate method to procure independent and credible valuation services).
-In procuring valuation services, entities are required to ensure that the transaction will deliver value for money, and consider how the entity will engage with the potential purchaser and how any potential conflicts of interests will be dealt with.
+Entities should obtain an independent valuation of the land (including determining the appropriate method to procure independent and credible valuation services).
+In procuring valuation services, entities are required to ensure that the transaction will deliver value for money and factors to consider regarding the potential purchaser (see Choosing a valuer, Procurement considerations and Probity considerations).

 - details of the site (such as location, history etc.) and details of prior Commonwealth use of the site and any notable site conditions;